nealbob/nealbob.github.io/_posts/2014-10-24-usingtheNCI.md

 comments: true
 ---

-Here's what I've learnt so far trying to get my code running on ANU's [National Computing Infrastructure](http://nci.org.au).
-The NCI website provides a lot information on all of this (see the [raijin user guide](http://nci.org.au/services-support/getting-help/raijin-user-guide/)), but I've found it can be a bit opaque and incomplete.
+Here's what I've learnt so far trying to get my code running on ANU's [National Computational Infrastructure](http://nci.org.au).
+The NCI website provides a lot information on all of this (see the [raijin user guide](http://nci.org.au/services-support/getting-help/raijin-user-guide/)), but I've found it can be a bit opaque.
 Luckily the help desk staff are very responsive if you ever get stuck (help@nf.nci.org.au).

 # What is the NCI?